Snapwhiz914/LACS/README.md

 ## How it works

-1. This program attaches to an email account and continously checks for a specific type of email.
+1. This program attaches to an email account and checks every 15 seconds for a specific type of email.
     - The email will have a specific subject, and its content is the IP Address to allow
 2. When this email is recieved:
     - Allow the IP Address from the email using UFW
     - The IP Address will automatically be deleted from UFW in a configurable amount of time
-    - When the node program is released, it will be able to send allow changes to other servers
+    - When the node program is released, it will be able to send allow changes to other servers (see future section at bottom)

 ## Quick start

+### 1. Pre-Setup Tutorials

+ - It doesn't matter what email service you use, as long as there is a way for this program to access it.
+[Here is a tutorial for Gmail](https://realpython.com/python-send-email/#option-1-setting-up-a-gmail-account-for-development).
+I recommend using a dedicated email address.
+ - [Tutorial](https://www.digitalocean.com/community/tutorials/how-to-setup-a-firewall-with-ufw-on-an-ubuntu-and-debian-cloud-server) on setting up UFW.

+### 2. Copy-Paste terminal commands

 This code assumes you already have:
  - An email address accessable by a password